Drug Laws in South Carolina

 If you are arrested and have a prior drug conviction, you potentially face a mandatory prison sentence in both State and Federal Court.

-If you are convicted of any drug offense, another drug offense charge regardless of the charge will be a second drug offense, even if the drugs or charges involved differ from the first offense.
+Most folks don’t realize that if they are convicted of any drug offense, their next drug offense charge regardless of the charge will be a second drug offense, even if the drugs or charges are totally different from their first offense.

-For example, if you are 18 years old and you pay a fine for a Simple Possession of Marijuana charge, this would be your first drug conviction.
-Eight years later, at the age of 26, if you are charged with Possession with Intent to Distribute Crack Cocaine, this is a second drug offense and you will be facing a mandatory minimum of five (5) to (30) years in prison with no parole.
+For example, if you are 18 years old and you pay a fine for a Simple Possession of Marijuana charge, this would be your first “drug conviction”.
+Seven years later, at the age of 25, if you are charged with Possession with Intent to Distribute a Controlled Substance, this is a second drug offense and you will be facing a mandatory minimum of five (5) to (30) years in prison with no parole.

 Additional drug penalties include: